 This means eliminating roaches, silverfish, flies, moths and the other tasty insects that house centipedes love to snack on.
 Sticky traps, vinegar, cedarwood spray, salt and/or baking soda sprinkled on thresholds and in corners, and the aforementioned diatomaceous earth are all safe methods for eliminating these pests.

 Clean and/or seal external entry points

 House centipedes are attracted to things that help them hide.
 Clearing any debris that may become damp (such as leaves, dirt, grass clippings, or weeds) from around the perimeter of your home may help deter them from entering.
-Spraying the baseboards and door and window cracks with vinegar is an easy, non-toxic deterrent.

 Clean drains with vinegar or bleach

 It's not uncommon to find house centipedes near bathroom or kitchen drains or in the cabinets under the sink.
 Pouring some vinegar or bleach down the drain will usually keep them out.
 Use one-half cup of vinegar, wait an hour, then another half cup.
 For bleach, use a 50:50 water/bleach solution.

 Never mix vinegar and bleach.
 The combination can form a toxic chlorine gas.